Annual Awards 2022

 Best Critical Paper

 Each year the Division awards a prize for Best Paper from the main scholarly program.
-This prize is sponsored by the journal Organization and Durham University Business School.
+This prize is sponsored by the journal Organization.
 Here are the previous winners.

 Best Doctoral Student Paper